WebberZone/better-search/readme.txt

 Better Search can search through not just posts, but also pages and other custom post types.
 Let your visitors find what they are looking for.

-The plugin is packed with options to allow you to easily customise the output.
+The plugin is packed with options to allow you to easily customize the output.
 You can also fine tune the results by assigning a greater weight to either the title or the content.
 The default mode is a seamless integration with your WordPress theme.
 And, for power users, Better Search supports templates for that extra something.

 And for even more advanced users, Better Search is packed with filters and actions that allow you to easily extend the plugin's feature set.